matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 performed, and `lookup_pepper` is an empty string, clients MUST cease the lookup operation.

-The client should append the pepper to the end of the 3PID string before hashing.
+If hashing, the client should append the pepper to the end of the 3PID string.

 ```
 "alice@example.com email" -> "alice@example.com emailmatrixrocks"